microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/user-checkmemberobjects.md

 # user: checkMemberObjects

-Check for membership in a list of group, directory roles, or roleTemplate IDs of directory roles, for the specified user object.
+Check for membership in a list of group or directory roles for the specified user object.
 This method is transitive.

 ## Permissions